kpatige/AI_tripplaner/README.md

 # 🧠 AI Trip Planner

-An intelligent trip planning web app that generates personalized travel itineraries based on your destination, trip duration, and budget — powered by the Gemini AI API.
+An intelligent trip planning web app that generates personalized travel itineraries based on your destination, trip duration, and budget — powered by the Gemini AI API & Unspalash API.

 ---